open-eid/open-eid.github.io/admin/index.md

 In addition to the configuration options available in the GUI, the following command-line parameters can be used for unattended installations:

-1. `ChromeSupport=0` — the Chrome extension is not added, 1 by default.
+1. `ChromeSupport=0` — the Chrome extension, registry entries, and native messaging manifest are not installed, 1 by default.
-2. `EdgeSupport=0` — the Edge extension is not added, 1 by default.
+2. `EdgeSupport=0` — the Edge extension, registry entries, and native messaging manifest are not installed, 1 by default.
 3. `ForceChromeExtensionActivation2=1` — the Chrome extension is activated automatically, 1 by default.
 4. `ForceEdgeExtensionActivation2=1` — the Edge extension is activated automatically, 1 by default.
-5. `FirefoxSupport=0` — the Firefox extension is not added, 1 by default.
+5. `FirefoxSupport=0` — the Firefox extension, registry entries, and native messaging manifest are not installed, 1 by default.
 6. `InstallCertSynchronizer=1` — installs the component `OTCertSynchronizer`, 0 by default[^3].
 7. `MinidriverInstall=0` — the minidriver is not installed, 1 by default.
 8. `Qdigidoc4Install=0` — the DigiDoc software is not installed, 1 by default.